Deadly quake rocks Afghanistan leaving iconic Blue Mosque surrounded by rubble

 By Masoud Popalzai, Catherine Nicholls and Laura Sharman, CNN

-(CNN) — A powerful earthquake has rattled northern Afghanistan, killing more than a dozen people, injuring hundreds and damaging one the country’s most beautiful mosques.
+(CNN) — A powerful earthquake has rattled northern Afghanistan, killing at least 27 people and injuring 956 more, according to Dr. Sharafat Zaman Amar, the spokesperson for the Ministry of Public Health.
+The tremor also damaged one of the country’s most beautiful mosques.

 Families were jolted awake in the early hours of Monday when the 6.3-magnitude quake struck near Mazar-i-Sharif, one of the most populated cities in the north of the country, at a shallow depth of 28 kilometers (17.4 miles), the United States Geological Survey said.